-The MFA program in media arts and culture provides the intellectual, aesthetic, and technical tools to make art that matters.
+The MFA Media Arts and Culture program provides the academic, aesthetic, and technical tools to make art that matters.